-Upon accepting their offer to study, students should contact the PEP Office to commence the blue card process to allow sufficient time for processing applications before their first school-based professional experience placement.
+Upon accepting their offer to study, students must contact the PEP Office (pep@chc.edu.au) to commence the blue card process to allow sufficient time for processing applications before their first school-based professional experience placement.
 Students who will be completing child related activities outside of Queensland because of where they reside should likewise contact the PEP Office upon accepting their offer to study to discuss the Working with Children Check process in that jurisdiction.